jaredpalmer/formik/website/versioned_docs/version-1.2.0/guides/form-submission.md

 </details>

 <details>
-<summary>Why does Formik touch all fields before submit?</summary>
+<summary>Why does Formik&trade; touch all fields before submit?</summary>

 It is common practice to only show an input's errors in the UI if it has been visited (a.k.a "touched").
-Before submitting a form, Formik touches all fields so that all errors that may have been hidden will now be visible.
+Before submitting a form, Formik&trade;touches all fields so that all errors that may have been hidden will now be visible.

 </details>